FAQ: Linkbot Labs and Linkbots

 Instructions, continued:

 Download and install the Linkbot IDE (Integrated Development Environment) extension for Chromebooks, available via the Downloads page.
-Then open roboblockly.com in the browser and follow steps 3-5 in the instructions in the previous answer for Windows and MacOSX.
+Then open roboblocky.com in the browser and follow steps 3-5 in the instructions in the previous answer for Windows and MacOSX.

 Unfortunately, hardware Linkbots do not work directly with iPads at this point.
 It is possible to use an iPad to control hardware Linkbots using a low-cost Raspberry Pi computer, as shown here.
 But it is not ideal.
 The best ways to work with Linkbots are to use Windows, Mac, or Chromebook machines, as outlined in the questions and answers above.